PDP crisis: Atiku,Wike camps meet today in Abuja

-A meeting between representatives of the Presidential candidate of the Peoples Democratic Party (PDP), Alhaji Atiku Abubakah and those from the camp of Governor Nyesom Wike of Rivers State will hold today in Abuja.
+A meeting between representatives of the Presidential candidate of the Peoples Democratic Party (PDP), Alhaji Atiku Abubakar and those from the camp of Governor Nye- som Wike of Rivers State will hold today in Abuja.

 The venue for the reconciliation could not be established as of press time, but sources said the governor of Adamawa State, Ahmadu Fintiri will be leading other PDP leaders, including Honourable Adamu Waziri, Honourable Eyitayo Jegede (SAN), a former governor of Cross River State, Senator Liyel Imoke and Jide Adeniji from the camp of Atiku.

-On the side of Wike are a former minister of Justice and Attorney general of the Federation, Bello Adokie; a former minister of information and national orientation, Professor Jerry Gana, Ex-Governor Donald Duke of Cross River; ex-Governor Olusegun Mimiko of Ondo State and ex-Governor Ibrahim Dankwanbo, of Gombe State, among others.
+On the side of Wike are a former minister of Justice and Attorney General of the Federation, Bello Adoke; a former minister of information and national orientation, Professor Jerry Gana, Ex-Governor Donald Duke of Cross River; ex-Governor Olusegun Mimiko of Ondo State and ex-Governor Ibrahim Dankwanbo, of Gombe State, among others.

 The meeting came as five PDP governors led by Wike have jetted out of the country at the weekend to France, ostensibly to fine-tune strategy in the ongoing feud between Atiku and the first runner-up in its party presidential primary.